aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render CGM to DIF" h2="Export CGM File to DIF via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert CGM files to DIF within any .NET, C#, ASP.NET and VB.NET applications.
+The conversion process involves two steps.
+Firstly, Aspose.PDF for .NET is used to export the CGM file to XLSX.
+This API provides a wide range of features for manipulating PDF documents, including the ability to convert PDF files to other popular formats.

+Once the CGM file has been converted to XLSX, Aspose.Cells for .NET can be used to convert the XLSX file to DIF.
+This Spreadsheet Programming API provides a comprehensive set of features for working with spreadsheets, including the ability to read, write, and convert between various spreadsheet formats.
+It also offers a range of features for manipulating and formatting spreadsheets, such as setting cell values, formatting cells, and adding charts and images.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert CGM file to DIF within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to DIF.
+Using Aspose.Total for .NET, developers can quickly and easily convert CGM files to DIF within any .NET, C#, ASP.NET and VB.NET applications.
+The two-step process involves using Aspose.PDF for .NET to export the CGM file to XLSX, and then using Aspose.Cells for .NET to convert the XLSX file to DIF.
+This comprehensive suite of APIs provides developers with a powerful set of tools for working with PDF and spreadsheet documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}